Renew & Restore Detox Kit

 To fit meditation into the frenzy of holiday activity, it is best to schedule a few minutes at the beginning and end of each day.
 Even if you only have ten minutes, those few moments spent consciously breathing and settling into the present moment can set the course for your day or evening.

 It can be easy to get lost in the holiday shuffle and lose sight of what is important.
 To stay aligned with your personal values, make a brief list of your top priorities in the areas of health, relationships, spirituality, and work/career.
 Then rank your values from most important to less critical.
 To make sure that the activities of lesser importance do not eclipse those of higher value, keep the list visible and refer to it when making choices about how to use your time.
-For example, if you must choose between attending your daughter’s Christmas pageant or making an appearance at a community event, refer to your priorities and remember the importance of your relationship with your daughter.
 Is family time or career-building higher on your list?
 There is no right or wrong answer.
 Just be sure to be intentional and conscious in your choices.

 Cultivating awareness of how you choose to spend your time and energy will allow you to enjoy the laughter, connection, and, yes, even the treats of the holiday season, without compromising your health.
 The above steps toward self-care and intentional choice making will transform this season into the most wonderful time of the year!